These memorable hot springs near Bend offer a relaxing and sometimes adventurous soaking experience.

 Keep in mind: Because they are shallow and sometimes inconsistent, Paulina Lake Hot Springs certainly isn’t our favorite hot spring we have ever been to.

 That said, we still have fun when we visit.
 Just don’t get your expectations up too much.
-Some of the other hot springs on this list offer a more ideal soaking experience.
+Other Oregon hot springs on this list offer a more ideal soaking experience.

 Be aware: in the winter the road to Paulina Lake is closed at Ten Mile Sno Park.
-We do not recommend trying to access the springs in the winter, because the water level of the lake is too high.
+We do not recommend attempting winter access, because the water level of the lake is too high.

 Crane Hot Springs Oregon